pzrsa/parsam.io/data/articles/mechkeebs.md

 The most dev ops stuff I had done was doing a quick `git push` to Heroku to launch my crappy [Python web app](https://github.com/pzrsa/flaskify) back in the day.
 But this time, I was looking forward to finally getting my hands dirty with dev ops work.
 I had $100 in credits provided by the [GitHub Student Developer Pack](https://education.github.com/pack), so I was ready to use the [DigitalOcean](https://www.digitalocean.com/) + [Dokku](https://dokku.com/) combo.

 I also took the opportunity to learn Docker, which has been incredible.
-At the beginning I was paranoid about how how Docker images actually work, mostly for security reasons.
-There were many instances where I nearly pushed some secrets up to [Docker Hub](https://hub.docker.com/), but I refactored my code to accomodate for that.
+At the beginning I was paranoid about how Docker images actually work, mostly for security reasons.
+There were many instances where I nearly pushed some secrets up to [Docker Hub](https://hub.docker.com/), but I refactored my code to accommodate for that.

 You could check out the [MechKeebs repo](https://hub.docker.com/r/pzrsa/mechkeebs) that contains all the images if you want.